 Successful traders look for high probability trades.
 How do you spot a high probability trade?
 When price action (candlesticks, chart patterns, support and resistance) and your favourite indicators all line up together and all agree then you have a high probability trade.

 Which indicators are the best to use?
 That will depend on your trading system, how frequently you trade, the markets that you trade, the timescales.
 There is no single trading system that works for everyone, the key is to learn what works in terms of the type of trades that successful traders take and adapt them into your own system.
-In our Trading training course I show you the indicators and systems that I have learned work best for me and help you design your own system so that you can become a Consistently Profitable Trader.
+In our online Trading course I show you the indicators and systems that I have learned work best for me and help you design your own system so that you can become a Consistently Profitable Trader.